Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 }
 ```

-These classes modify the existing styles and give us new ways to express our selves with muted aligned display and subheadings!
+These classes modify the existing styles and give us new ways to express ourselves with muted aligned displays and subheadings!

+## Challenge: Typographic styles

+Add some classes to your framework CSS that support these styles:

+- Display headings.
+Define 6 styles.
+Use the [Bootstrap display headings](https://getbootstrap.com/docs/5.0/content/typography/#display-headings) as a guide.
+- Test align classes.
+Again you can use [Bootstrap text-align](https://getbootstrap.com/docs/5.0/utilities/text/#text-alignment) as a guide.
+Make a class for text-align right and center.
+- Make a "lead" style.
+This a style for the first paragraph in a story or article.
+Usually, the text is a little larger and might be a different color.
+Could also use some other styles, it's up to you.
+Use [Bootstrap lead](https://getbootstrap.com/docs/5.0/content/typography/#lead) as a guide.
+- Use CSS Custom properties where you can here!
+Here are a few places where you might use a custom property:
+  - `font-family`
+  - `line-height`
+  - `color`
+  - `margin` and `padding`

 ## Nav Bars